Automattic/jetpack/projects/plugins/search/readme.txt

 == Screenshots ==

-1. Settings interface
+1. Configuring and customizing Jetpack Search is a breeze.
-2. Overlay customization
+2. Lots of customization options to make Search match your site design.
-3. Overlay interface
+3. Clear, easy-to-read search results.
-4. Overlay details: filtering and spelling correction
+4. Easy to filter results and smart spelling mistake handling.
-5. My Jetpack
+5. Manage all of your Jetpack products, including Search, in a single place.

 == Changelog ==
 ### 1.0.0 - 2022-05-30